JSchulleratWork/Azure-IAAS/README.md

 ### Pre-deployment

-During pre-deployment, confirm that an Azure Government subscription and local workstation are prepared to deploy the solution.
+During pre-deployment, confirm that an Azure subscription and local workstation are prepared to deploy the solution.
 The final pre-deployment step is running a PowerShell orchestration script that verifies the setup requirements, gathers parameters and credentials, and creates resources in Azure to prepare for deployment.

 #### Azure subscription requirements

-This Azure Blueprint solution is designed to deploy to Azure Government.
-The solution does not currently support Azure commercial regions.
+This Azure Blueprint solution is cloned from original to enable deploy to Azure Cloud instead of Azure Government.
+The solution is edited to support Azure commercial regions.
 For users with multi-tenant environments, the account used to deploy must be a member of the Azure Active Directory instance that is associated with the subscription where this blueprint solution will be deployed.

 #### Local workstation requirements